astanway/gated-conv-nets/readme.md

   The authors use a newer technique called the adaptive softmax to approximate the softmax for speed.
 In this implementation, I use a full softmax, as the vocabulary for Wikitext-2 is not prohibitively large at ~33k.
 Of course, this will slow things down very much if we tried to train on a bigger dataset like Wikitext-103.
 However, until I have time to read the adaptive softmax paper [0] and understand how it works, the full softmax suffices.

   In this implementation, I use a depthwise 2d convolution, treating each input embedding dimension as a different channel.
 As per the paper, I progressively increase the dimensionality and context size as the layers increase.
 This particular net is 11 layers deep, with 2 residual layers, and an output embedding projection of 256 dimensions.
 The sequence length is set at 25.
 I use weight normalization [1], as per the paper.
-The batch size is set to 750.
+The batch size is set to 500.

   Note: In the original paper, the initial sequence padding is listed to be k/2 (k= kernel width).
 It should in fact be k-1, as k/2 would allow future context to leak into the current word.
 I have verified this with the authors and the error will be corrected in the next version of the paper.

   Moving forward, there are some likely some interesting experiments to be done around various kernel width/layer depth permutations for identical effective context sizes.

 ## Performance:
-In 900k steps, this is able to achieve a test perplexity of 350 Wikitext-2.
+In 900k steps (at a batch size of 500), this is able to achieve a test perplexity of 350 Wikitext-2.
 SOTA is 68.9 (unknown number of steps)[2].
 Below is the validation loss over time:
 ![x](https://raw.githubusercontent.com/astanway/gated-conv-nets/master/validation_loss.png)